ESMValGroup/ESMValCore-AR6-OriginalCode-FinalFigures/README.md

 # ESMValCore-AR6-OriginalCode-FinalFigures
 Original ESMValCore code used to produce IPCC figures.
-This repository will be made public shortly after the publication of the IPCC report
+See the [ESMValTool-AR6-OriginalCode-FinalFigures](https://github.com/ESMValGroup/ESMValTool-AR6-OriginalCode-FinalFigures#readme) repository for more information.